divyasinha200/Arihan-Store-Analysis-Dashboard/README.md

-# 🛍️ Arihant Store Sales Analysis Dashboard
+# 🛍️ Arihan Store Sales Analysis Dashboard

 An Excel-based dashboard project for analyzing Arihant Store's sales and order trends.
 The goal was to uncover valuable business insights from raw data and enable better decision-making through clean visualizations.